115100/simple_c_server/README.md

 Build with `make`.

+Run with `./simple_c_server`.

+Test with `curl localhost:8080/index.html`.

+DO NOT EXPOSE THIS PORT.
+DO NOT RUN THIS AS ROOT.

 Criteria:

 * [Y] You'll probably need standard library functions like those in string.h (http://pubs.opengroup.org/onlinepubs/7908799/xsh/string.h.html).
 Implement them as you need them.
 Don't do it all at once.